jonasoesch/p9/3-conceptual.md

 #### Explicitly show complex relationship

-When the relationship between the characters in the two charts is not one-to-one, the reader may benefit from explicitly showing the relationship.
+When the relationship between the characters in the two charts is not one-to-one, the reader may benefit from explicitly showing the relationship through animation.
 This is true for *split characters* and *merge characters* transitions.

 #### Highlighting

-Different from the other two, highlighting does not require characters to be shared between the states.
+Different f§rom the other two benefits, highlighting does not require characters to be shared between the states.
 All transitions can therefore potentially benefit from highlighting.
-The exception are *reconfigure* transitions because the typically concern all the characters.
+The exception are *reconfigure* transitions because they typically concern all the characters.
+No highlighting needed.

+#### Engagement

+Because in previous studies, only congruent animation have been shown to lead to higher engagement.
+Animation for higher engagement would therefore preseume some kind of natural motion between characters.
+This excludes *contrast characters* and *semantic field* transitions.
+Animation for *progressive disclosure* also has not led to higher reader engagement in a previous study [@Amini-18:hookeddata]. *Reconfigure* transitions are by nature very abstract and animation would therefore most probably not lead to higher engagement.

 # Research hypotheses {#sec:hypotheses}

-Based on the discussion in the previous section, we believe that animated transitions have the potential to support readers in understanding the relationship between two charts.
-This is the main research question of this work as mentioned in the introduction [@sec:introduction].
+Based on the discussion in the previous section ([@sec:implications]), we believe that animated transitions have the potential to support readers in understanding the relationship between two charts.
+This is the main research question of this work as mentioned in the introduction ([@sec:introduction]).
 H2 to H6 test more specific hypotheses based on the strengths of animation presented in section [-@sec:animation].
 The hypotheses only apply to transition types where animation can theoretically provide a benefit (compare to section [-@sec:implications]).

 #### H1: Animation makes understanding transitions easier

-Based on the widespread use of animation to help readers understand transitions the discussion in this chapter, we believe that animation will reduce the cognitive load of readers.
-Because they will have more available working memory capacity, we hypothesize that they will more likely interpret a transition correctly.
+Based on the widespread use of animation in practice and based on the the discussion in this chapter, we hypothesize that animation would reduce the cognitive load of readers.
+Because they would have more available working memory capacity, we hypothesized that they would more likely interpret a transition correctly.

 #### H2: Animation implies a relationship

-Based on the findings that animation can communicate relationships (see section [-@sec:causality]), we believe that animated transitions might imply a relationship in a more general sense.
-We hypothesize that animated transitions will more often lead participants to assume a relationship between two charts.
+Based on the findings that animation can communicate relationships (see section [-@sec:causality]), we hypothesized that animated transitions might imply a relationship in a more general sense.
+We hypothesized that animated transitions would more often lead participants to assume a relationship between two charts.

 #### H3: Animation implies a causal relationship

-Extending H2 and based on findings discussed in section [-@sec:causality], we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.
+Based on the finding that animation can imply causality ([@sec:causality]) we proposed this as an extension to H2.
+We hypothesized, that when readers assumed a relationship between two charts they would often specifically assume a cause and effect relationship when they saw an animated transition.

 #### H4: Animation leads to object constancy

-We hypothesize that animated transitions will support the reader through object constancy.
+We hypothesized that animated transitions would support the reader through object constancy.

 #### H5: Animation highlights characters

-Animated transitions will focus the reader on the characters the author intended because it attracts attention (see section [-@sec:attract-attention]).
-This will lead them to more often interpret the relationship between the charts as the author intended and to talk about the characters the author wants.
+The discussion in section [-@sec:attract-attention] has shown that the literature agrees that animation would have a highlighting effect.
+We, therefore, assumed that this would hold for animated transitions in narrative visualizations.
+Our hypothesis was that animation would focus the reader on the characters that were being animated.

 #### H6: Animation leads to higher engagement

-Readers will be more engaged by the visualizations with animated transitions.
+Even if it might not directly contribute to transition understanding, we hypothesized that animated transition would lead to higher reader engagement.
+This hypothesis is mostly based on anecdotal evidence, as discussed in section [-@sec:engage].